50 Places to Find a Monarch Chrysalis + Helpful Ideas to give Caterpillars more Places to Pupate

 28. Sides of Trees

-The only chrysalis I ever recall seeing in the wild was attached at the base of a large tree.
+The only chrysalis I ever recall seeing outdoors as a child was attached at the base of a large tree.

 30. Landscape Timber Garden Border